music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/03-cmnOrnamentsTrills/01-cmnOrnamentsTrillsSpecial.md

 regard
 to the existence of the trill marking, as in the following example:

-{% include plainExample.html example="./v3/examples/cmnOrnaments/cmnOrnaments-sample192.xml" valid="true" %}
+{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample192.xml" valid="true" version=page.version %}

 The [orig]({{ site.baseurl }}/{{ page.version }}/elements/orig.html){:.link_odd_elementSpec} element contains the single-note-with-trill transcription of
 the original text, while the [reg]({{ site.baseurl }}/{{ page.version }}/elements/reg.html){:.link_odd_elementSpec} element represents the